+Depa rtmental Base Bu dget Ov erview

-Departmental Base Budget Overview Department Psychology Executive Executive Provost Index 415810 01 Base Budgets : 10-Year % 1998 1999 2000 2001 2002 2003 2004 2005 2006 2007 2008 Change 543,693 558,852 588,294 536,354 583,672 613,580 632,185 643,306 500,333 643,668 678,331 24.76%
+Department Psycholog y Executive Provost

+Index 415810 Program 01

+Base Budgets - - 10-Year %

+2000 2001 2002 2003 2004 2005 2006 2007 2008 2009 Change

+588,294 536,354 583,672 613,580 632,185 643,306 500,333 643,668 678,331 719,385 22.28%

-Psychology is the scientific study of behavioral and cognitive processes, including applications in society.
-The mission of the Department of Psychology at MSU is to promote exploration, discovery, and dissemination of psychological knowledge, to provide an environment in which scientific discovery and learning are integrated and valued, to provide challenging and diverse learning opportunities in support of student success, and to serve the people of Montana by sharing our expertise and collaborating with others.
+Psychology is the scientific study of behavioral and cognitive processes, including interdisciplinary and societal applications.
+The mission of the Department of Psychology at MSU is to promote exploration, discovery, and dissemination of psychological knowledge, to provide an environment in which scientific research and teaching are integrated and valued, to provide challenging and diverse learning opportunities in support of student success, and to serve the people of Montana by sharing our expertise and collaborating with others.
 Students of psychology influence many aspects of life.
 They enhance the well-being of individuals and families, manage businesses and organizations, help build communities, and assure the effective functioning of the nation.

 The Department of Psychology offers a B.S. degree that prepares students for employment in applied settings or for graduate study in psychology and related fields or professions, such as medicine, law, and business.
 The undergraduate curriculum emphasizes theories, terminology, methods, and research findings.
-In AY2006-07, we awarded 41 B.S. degrees.
+In May 2008, we conferred 52 B.S. degrees.
 We also offer a M.S. degree that trains graduate students to enter a Ph.D. program or to conduct psychological research in private and public organizations.
 A strong program in psychological science is essential to our efforts because it helps us attract and retain high-quality faculty, provide advanced training opportunities for students, and enhance the research experiences of our undergraduate students.
-In AY2006-07, we awarded 6 M.S. degrees; 5 of these graduates are now in highly rated Ph.D. programs, and the other is gainfully employed at Zoot.
+In May 2008, we awarded 4 M.S. degrees.

-Psychology currently has 7 tenure-track faculty (compared to 8 tenure-track faculty in the mid-1980s).
-Two of our current faculty (Dr. Jessi Smith and Dr. Michelle Meade) are relatively new to the department, having joined in Fall 2006.
+Psychology currently has 7 tenure-track faculty.
+Two of our faculty (Dr. Jessi Smith and Dr. Michelle Meade) are relatively new to the department, having joined in August, 2006.
+We are in the process of hiring a new Department Chair, who will join us in August, 2009.

-Psychology currently serves about 230-240 undergraduate students and 12 graduate students.
-On average, each faculty member advises about 30 undergraduate students and 2 graduate students.
-We also provide two large-enrollment core courses to the university community: Introductory Psychology (PSY 100IS) and Contemporary Issues in Human Sexuality (PSY 201D).
-Nine psychology courses are part of a teaching minor and a component of the elementary education program accreditation in the Department of Education.
-Undergraduate FTEs increased over last year.
-Our program is also very cost effective: The average expenditure of instructional dollars per undergraduate SCH (about \$170) is about 70% of the average (about \$240) for comparable psychology departments.
+Psychology serves about 240 undergraduate students and 11 graduate students.
+Each faculty member advises about 30 undergraduate students and 2 graduate students.
+We provide two large-enrollment core courses-Introductory Psychology (PSY 100IS) and Contemporary Issues in Human Sexuality (PSY 201D)-along with Senior Thesis Capstone (PSY 493R).
+We serve other colleges; for example, nine PSY courses are part of a teaching minor and a component of the elementary education program accreditation in the Department of Education.
+Undergraduate SCHs increased over the past year.
+Our program is also very cost effective: The average expenditure of instructional dollars per undergraduate SCH is about 70% of the average for comparable psychology departments.